Inferring low-dimensional microstructure representations using convolutional neural networks: Introduction

 As a step towards microstructure analysis, we demonstrate and quantify the ability of the CNN texture vector to extract hidden information from a collection of synthetic texture images.
-Images in our datasets are generated under different ``processing'' conditions, i.e. a few generating parameters.
+Images in our datasets are generated under different ``processing'' conditions, \emph{i.e.} a few generating parameters.
 The goal is to extract a compact statistical representation of the dataset that captures the relevant statistics associated with the hidden generating parameters---that is, to back out the processing parameters of micrographs directly from the images alone.
+Our use of synthetic data, with a tightly controlled ground truth, provides us quantitative measures of error in the unsupervised learning process.

-We accomplish this goal using manifold learning.
-Despite being very high-dimensional, the CNN texture vector offers a good notion of abstract distance between texture images (i.e. the closer the generating parameters, the smaller the distance between images).
-We use Multi-Dimensional Scaling (MDS) to embed each image as a point in a low-dimensional manifold such that distances between images are preserved.
+Despite being very high-dimensional, the CNN texture vector offers a good notion of abstract distance between texture images: The closer the generating parameters, the smaller the distance between texture vectors.
+We use \emph{manifold learning} to embed each image as a point in a low-dimensional space such that, ideally, the embedded distances match the texture vector distances.
 The structure of the embedded points then reveals information about the set of images.
-In this work, we show a simple relationship between the embedded coordinates and the generating parameters.
-More broadly, the technique of dimensionality reduction may serve as the basis for characterization of materials properties that are controlled by complex materials microstructures.
+For our synthetic dataset, we show a simple relationship between the embedded coordinates and the generating parameters.
+More broadly, dimensionality reduction techniques may serve as the basis for characterization of materials properties that are controlled by complex materials microstructures.
+A recent example is the work of Ref.~\onlinecite{DeCost17}, which uses a method similar to ours to map the space of ultrahigh carbon steel microstructures.

 Our approach applies \emph{unsupervised} learning, a pattern-discovery framework to seek new aspects of microstructure without using labeled data.
-Other recent applications of machine learning to microstructure have used \emph{supervised} learning algorithms~\cite{Sundararaghavan05,DeCost15,Kalinin15,Liu15,Bostanabad16,Chowdhury16,Orme16} such as support vector machines and classification trees, which make inferences based on labeled data.
-Like our work, Ref.~\onlinecite{Chowdhury16} using image features extracted from CNNs to aid microstructure analysis; these authors perform microstructure classification without an explicit texture representation.
+This approach is applicable to problems where the ground truth is unknown, \emph{e.g.}, the forensic analysis of microstructures.
+Several recent applications of machine learning to microstructure have used \emph{supervised} learning algorithms~\cite{Sundararaghavan05,DeCost15,Kalinin15,Liu15,Bostanabad16,Chowdhury16,Orme16} such as support vector machines and classification trees, which make inferences based on labeled data.
+Like our work, Ref.~\onlinecite{Chowdhury16} uses image features extracted from CNNs to aid microstructure analysis.

 The remainder of the paper is organized as follows: Section~II gives background on recent CNN architectures for image recognition, and specifics of the VGG network.
 Section~III details our algorithms for statistical microstructure analysis and Sec.~IV evaluates their accuracy on test datasets.
 Section~V provides discussion and interpretation of our results, and we conclude in Sec.
 VI.